 Locating passages in the Bible is an essential skill our children must learn.
 In order to locate verses and passages, children must be familiar with the divisions of the Bible.
 When we see a reference such as John 3:16, we recognize that this refers to verse 16 found in chapter three of the book of John.
 However, many children do not understand how to interpret a Bible reference.
 Some think that the numbers refer to a page number on which they will find the verse.
 They are confused when they do not find it there.

-When teaching Bible literacy skills to children, we must teach them about book, chapter, and verse divisions.
+1. Teach them about book, chapter, and verse divisions.

 - Demonstrate how to look up a verse in the Bible.